Roku is a brand of digital media players that can stream a near-endless amount of TV and video on demand.

 This channel features loops of turquoise waters, palm trees, and gentle waves – as well as some other genial environments.

 What Are Your Favorite Channels?

 Those are our pick for the top 20 private Roku channels, but there are thousands more available.

-The important thing to realise is that Roku private channels have something for everyone.
+The important thing to realize is that Roku private channels have something for everyone.
 If you’re not using them, you’re seriously limiting the enjoyment you can get out of your device and limiting its potential.

 If you want to do some more of your own research and discover some different content, head to rokuchannels.tv or rokuguide.com and check out their regularly-updated lists.
 And check out these other Roku features you should be using!